Burnt Ash Pond

 19th century

-The pond first appeared on the Ordnance Survey 6in map of 1870, when it may have been associated with a brickworks north of Burnt Ash Farm.
+The pond is first shown on the 1870 Ordnance Survey 6in map, when it may have been associated with a brickworks north of Burnt Ash Farm.

 20th century